top of page

 Car Wash Sludge

 This sludge is typically disposed of through municipal wastewater treatment facilities.
-It may be accepted at the the landfills in Coffey and Shawnee counties.
+It is not normally accepted at any of the county Transfer Stations, but may be accepted at the the landfills in Coffey and Shawnee Counties.

 Industrial Waste